Step by Step (Annie Lennox song): Background

-In an interview for The Nation, Houston said that "Annie sent me this really beautiful, spiritual song and it fit the groove of the album right away".
+According to Houston, Lennox sent her the song with the intention that Houston would record her own version.
+In an interview with The Nation, Houston recalled that Lennox had sent her "this really beautiful, spiritual song," which she felt suited the overall sound of the material intended for inclusion on the The Preacher's Wife soundtrack.
+Stephen Lipson, who had produced Lennox's original recording, also produced Houston's version for the soundtrack.
+Lipson later recalled difficulties during the recording sessions, stating that Houston arrived two and a half weeks late, had not learned the song, and initially refused to record it after her then-husband Bobby Brown objected to it.
+He described the production as a "complete nightmare," but also acknowledged the song's subsequent commercial success.

 Critical reception

 J. D. Considine of The Baltimore Sun described 'Step by Step' as "a slick, synth-driven number that recalls the '80s-style sparkle of her early hits", and "certain to spend many weeks in the Top 10".
-Larry Flick from Billboard named it "one of the shining moments" on The Preacher's Wife soundtrack.
+Larry Flick from Billboard magazine named it "one of the shining moments" on The Preacher's Wife soundtrack.
 He also called it "a rousing, gospel-kissed chugger", adding that "[i]t's been too long since Houston has cut loose on an uptempo number, and she whips through this jam with engaging ease".
-In its review for the dance single for 'Step By Step', the magazine deemed it as an "uplifting anthem", in which "Houston cuts loose with stirring gospel fervor".
+In its review for the dance single for 'Step by Step', the magazine deemed it an "uplifting anthem", in which "Houston cuts loose with stirring gospel fervor".
 Chris Willman from Entertainment Weekly said in his soundtrack review, "Best among the non-gospel fare, [...] [is] 'Step by Step', a house throbber penned by Annie Lennox, represents an admirable departure but gets tripped up by a pallid Inspirations R Us lyric and perhaps too much of its author's stamp."

 Howard Cohen from the Miami Herald described it as a "punchy dance/pop number", adding that its "bass-rumbling remix seems a natural for clubs".
 A reviewer from Music Week gave it five out of five, writing, "Tight production, a strong pop song written by Annie Lennox and a thumping groove all single this out as a smash hit for the Christmas party market.
 It's Houston's best work for ages."
 While reviewing The Preacher's Wife album, Cary Darling of the Orange County Register said that Houston "turns in a credible, danceable take" on the Lennox song, adding that the Teddy Riley remix "digs a deep new jack groove."
 Bob Waliszewski of Plugged In (publication) called it "aerobically upbeat", noting that the song "embraces the challenges of living day by day".